-The functional currency of the Company and its subsidiaries other than Podkast is the United States dollar, and accounts denominated in currencies other than the United States dollar have been translated as follows:
+The functional currency of the Company is the United States dollar, its subsidiaries Podkast and Jellyworks have a functional currency of the Canadian Dollar, accounts denominated in currencies other than the United States dollar have been translated as follows:

-- Monetary assets and liabilities at the exchange rate at the consolidated statement of financial position date; - Non-monetary assets and liabilities at the historical exchange rates, unless such items are carried at fair value, in which case they are translated at the date when the fair value was determined: - Shareholders' equity items at historical exchange rates; and - Revenue and expense items at the rate of exchange in effect on the transaction date.
+- Monetary assets and liabilities at the exchange rate at the consolidated statement of financial position date; - Non-monetary assets and liabilities at the historical exchange rates, unless such items are carried at fair value, in which case they are translated at the date when the fair value was determined; - Shareholders' equity items at historical exchange rates; and - Revenue and expense items at the rate of exchange in effect on the transaction date.

 The Company's presentation currency is the Canadian dollar.
 For presentation purposes, all amounts are translated from the United States dollar functional currency to the Canadian dollar presentation currency for each year.
-Statement of financial position accounts, with the exception of equity, are translated using the exchange rate at the end of each reporting period, transactions on the statement of comprehensive income (loss) are recorded at the average rate of exchange during the period, and equity accounts are translated using historical actual exchange rates.
+Statement of financial position accounts, with the exception of equity, are translated using the exchange rate at the end of each reporting year, transactions on the statement of comprehensive income (loss) are recorded at the average rate of exchange during the year, and equity accounts are translated using historical actual exchange rates.